wellyshen/react-cool-starter/README.md

 ```
 .
-├── build                             # The parent folder of bundled files (server side file will be placed here)
+├── build                             # Webpack bundled files will be place into it
 │   └── public                        # The Express server static path
-│       ├── assets                    # The client side files will be placed here
 │       └── favicon.ico               # Favicon is placed in the same path with the main HTML page
 ├── src                               # App source code
 │   ├── config                        # App configuration settings